-Have recently taken up and enjoying this way of painting.
-To be able to get away from the stress of everyday life, enjoying the wonderful world we live in and at the same time doing what I enjoy, what more could one ask for?
+Getting away from the stress of everyday life, enjoying the wonderful world we live in, and at the same time doing what I enjoy - painting, who could ask for more?

-Many times, artists take their paintings home to complete or perhaps, undertake a larger studio painting from their original small plein air study.
+Visiting new places, travelling overseas, painting, making new friends - what life could be better than that?
+This is the joy of painting len plein airl.
+Many times, artists will take their paintings done on location home to complete, or perhaps, undertake a larger studio painting from an original small plein air study.

-Thoroughly enjoying this way of painting, although the only thing not so enjoyable in our is our New Zealand weather where we may have five climates in one day.
-This is something all plein air artists around the world put up with - possibly making painting on location all the more challenging.
+Thoroughly enjoying this way of painting, although the only thing slightly against is our weather where we may have five climates in one day.
+This is something all plein air artists around the world cope with - possibly making painting on location all the more challenging.

-As mentioned in Wikipedia, French impressionist painters such as Claude Monet, Camille Pissarro, and Pierre-Auguste Renoir advocated plein air painting, and much of their work was done outdoors in the diffuse light of a large white umbrella.
-Mine is smaller and much easier to transport.
+As mentioned in Wikipedia, French impressionist painters such as Claude Monet, Camille Pissarro, and Pierre-Auguste Renoir advocated plein air painting, and much of their work was done outdoors in the diffuse light under a large white umbrella.

 'Chasing the light" is a well known expression in the world of plein air painting.
 Sometimes it's a momentary mixture of light, blending clouds with sky reflecting on the land.
 Of course one should feel an affinity with the scene to be painted and when this does happen, a painting normally emerges which is pleasing and am happy with.

-Whether a resident or visitor, then share your paintings for others to see to a page specifically set up for New Zealand en plein air paintings (opens in a new tab).
+Whether a resident of New Zealand, or a visitor, share your plein air artwork to a page specifically set up for this (opens in a new tab).